 Coming in originally as an enhancement talent who went by the name The Lightning Kid, Waltman pulled off a major upset against Scott Hall, aka “Razor Ramon” on an episode of Monday Night Raw.
 He was quickly re-dubbed the 1-2-3 Kid before feuding with Hall over the next few months.

 Wanting revenge for his embarrassing loss, Hall started offering the Kid money to entice him into agreeing to another match.
 First, he offered $7,500, which led to a promo from a very green Waltman, turning him down where he said, “My family is the most important thing to me.”

 Not wanting to go away so easy, Hall upped the number to $10,000, which prompted the Kid to accept on a phone call, which aired live on Raw.

-The ensuing match would take place the week after on June 21, 1993.
+The ensuing match would take place the week after, on June 21, 1993.

-Before the match, Hall brought a hysterically over-sized bag to the ring with him that was filled with the money.
+Before the match, Hall brought an over-sized bag to the ring with him filled with the money.
 The match was short but solid, save for the horrific botch that saw Sean Waltman slip off the top rope and crash to the outside floor onto the exposed concrete.
 Not long after, he shook off the cobwebs from the fall, came in with another flip off the top rope that got a two count but instead of continuing the match, Waltman just grabbed the bag of cash and ran out of the arena into a waiting car driving away before Hall could catch up to him.

 Sean Waltman (as the 1-2-3 Kid against Razor Ramon) Spills off the Top Rope Onto Exposed Concrete: